Erica Wasser was 37 when she experienced a stroke. Now 18 months after stroke, Erica is well on the way to recovery.

 I don’t know.
 It’s kind of a blur.
-I don’t really remember.
+I don’t remember.
 I think it was so traumatic that I blocked it out.

-So I suppose then the question is what’s different about you now, compared to yourself, like the years before the stroke in with regards to physically and then emotionally and perhaps even cognitively,
+So I suppose then the question is what’s different about you now, compared to yourself, like the years before the stroke with regards to physically and then emotionally and perhaps even cognitively,

-Yeah, you definitely have a positive attitude.
+Yeah, you have a positive attitude.
 I noticed that on your posts on Instagram.
 And then even though you kept forgetting our appointment for the Interview

-Only happend the first time
+Only happened the first time

 This is the fourth attempt for this Interview.